ColinLanphear/Game-Dev/Mario Level.md

 Notes after game test:

-Hard jump to skip lower level is not so hard, one big choke point, add more moles, put ? block in front.
+- Hard jump to skip lower level is not so hard
+- One big choke point
+- Add more moles
+- Put ? block in front.